What are SKUs?

 PIM can also help you create customized views of your product data.
 This means that you can see your products the way you want to see them, which can help identify trends and make decisions about what products to carry and what products to phase out.

 PIM can also help you generate reports about your product data.
-These reports can provide insights into what SKUs are selling and what are not, which can help you make data-driven decisions about your inventory and your business as a whole.
+These reports can provide insights into what SKUs are selling and what is not, which can help you make data-driven decisions about your inventory and your business as a whole.

 7. PIM can enforce data integrity